-Excessive Force
+1. Excessive Force

 In Rice v.
 Morehouse, the Ninth Circuit reiterated that, for purposes of clearly established law, “we clearly established one’s ‘right to be free from the application of non-trivial force for engaging in mere passive resistance.’”
-Rice v.
-Morehouse, 989 F.3d 1112, 1125 (9th Cir.
+989 F.3d 1112, 1125 (9th Cir.
 2021) (quoting Gravelet-Blondin v.
 Shelton, 728 F.3d 1086, 1093 (9th Cir.
 2013)) (citing Nelson v.
 City of Davis, 685 F.3d 867, 881 (9th Cir.
 2012) (explaining that cases dating back to 2001 established that “a failure to fully or immediately comply with an officer’s orders neither rises to the level of active resistance nor justifies the application of a non-trivial amount of force”); Sanderlin v.
 Dwyer, 116 F.4th 905, 915-17 (9th Cir.
 2024) (holding that, under Nelson v.
 City of Davis, it was clearly established that an officer’s use of a foam projectile on protestor who was standing in front of the officer holding a sign above his head and who did not move when ordered to stand aside constituted excessive force).

 An arrestee’s right to be free from the use of deadly force as long as he was not directly threatening a police officer with a weapon was clearly established at the time of the decedent’s death in June 2018.
 And an arrestee’s right to be free from the use of chemical munitions as long as he was suspected of a minor crime, posed no threat to officers or others, and was engaged in only passive resistance was also clearly established at that time.
 But the arrestee’s right to be free from the use of a police dog under the circumstances was not then clearly established.
 Hyer v.
-City and County of Honolulu, 118 F.4th 1044, 1067-70 (9th Cir.
+City & County of Honolulu, 118 F.4th 1044, 1067-70 (9th Cir.
 2024).